tpeterec/rider_mvp_project/README.md

 # Technologies & Languages Used:

-Technologies: React, Express.js, Docker, RESTful APIs, PostgreSQL
+Technologies: Express.js, Docker, RESTful APIs, PostgreSQL
-Languages: JavaScript, JSX
+Languages: JavaScript

 # How to setup Docker containers:
 The best way to use my application is through the docker containers I used for deployment.
 With the docker files and docker- compose file, you are able to run this application with a few simple steps.